kgullikson88/blog/content/2016-02-09-PypiAnalysis.md

     extract_package(package, client)
 ```

-The first step left me with a bunch of directories that contain all the metadata for every pypi package (TODO: package and add this to Downloads...).
+The first step left me with a bunch of directories that contain all the metadata for every pypi package.
 Next, I used a slightly modified version of the [requirements-detector](https://github.com/landscapeio/requirements-detector) package to parse out the requirements.
 The package does the following:

 1. Search the `setup.py` file for an `install_requires` keyword, and attempt to parse package names out of that.
 2. If step one fails, search any file with the word 'requirement' in it, and look for things that look like python requirements